javascript-tutorial/en.javascript.info/3-animation/1-bezier-curve/article.md

 A Bezier curve can be described using a mathematical formula.

-As we saw -- there's actually no need to know it.
-But for completeness -- here it is.
+As we saw -- there's actually no need to know it, most people just draw the curve by moving points with a mouse.
+But if you're into maths -- here it is.

 Given the coordinates of control points <code>P<sub>i</sub></code>: the first control point has coordinates <code>P<sub>1</sub> = (x<sub>1</sub>, y<sub>1</sub>)</code>, the second: <code>P<sub>2</sub> = (x<sub>2</sub>, y<sub>2</sub>)</code>, and so on, the curve coordinates are described by the equation that depends on the parameter `t` from the segment `[0,1]`.

 - The formula for a 2-points curve:

     <code>P = (1-t)P<sub>1</sub> + tP<sub>2</sub></code>
-- For three points:
+- For 3 control points:

     <code>P = (1−t)<sup>2</sup>P<sub>1</sub> + 2(1−t)tP<sub>2</sub> + t<sup>2</sup>P<sub>3</sub></code>
-- For four points:
+- For 4 control points:

     <code>P = (1−t)<sup>3</sup>P<sub>1</sub> + 3(1−t)<sup>2</sup>tP<sub>2</sub>  +3(1−t)t<sup>2</sup>P<sub>3</sub> + t<sup>3</sup>P<sub>4</sub></code>